Skip to product information

 What happens if I oversize or undersize my solar array?

-Oversizing wastes excess solar as the controller clips output, but it can give you more energy in low-light conditions.
-Undersizing may leave batteries undercharged.
-For balance, size your array to your actual daily loads.
-See our solar sizing guide.
+Oversizing wastes excess solar as the controller clips output, but it can give you more energy production in low-light conditions (like the fall/winter).

 What is the difference between monocrystalline and polycrystalline panels?